SciRuby/rb-gsl/README.md

 Ruby/GSL is a Ruby interface to the [GNU Scientific Library](https://gnu.org/software/gsl/) (GSL), for numerical computing with [Ruby](http://www.ruby-lang.org/).

+Ruby/GSL is compatible with GSL versions upto 2.1.

+## Usage with GSL 2.1

+As of this release, GSL 2.1 has not made it's way into the Debian stable repositories.
+Hence, after compiling GSL 2.1 from source, you will need to set the installation location in your `LD_LIBRARY_PATH` variable.
+After following standard GSL 2.1 installation procedures, you should do: export LD_LIBRARY_PATH=/usr/local/lib

+The need to do this should not arise if GSL has been installed from `apt-get`.

 ## Installation

 Ruby/GSL may be installed as a Ruby Gem by simply running